 Barry most recently served as president of United Technologies Automation and Control Solutions, a $3.2 billion Hartford, Conn-based unit of UTC’s climate, control and security business.
 He previously served as the president of GE Security-Americas before it was acquired by UTC in 2010.

-He spent seven years at Tyco International, including five years as the president of Tyco’s fire and security services Asia division, based in Singapore.
+The American Home Shield President spent seven years at Tyco International, including five years as the president of Tyco’s fire and security services Asia division, based in Singapore.
 He led a multinational team of 11,000 employees in 12 countries, growing the division to $1 billion in annual sales of its electronic security systems, fire-protection, detection and suppressions systems, and related services.

 Barry succeeds David Crawford, who is retiring from the post after more than 25 years with American Home Shield, a servicer of home warranties with more than 1.3 million customers in 49 states.
 Crawford has been AHS president since 2006.